jkylling/bouncer-gws/README.md

 `list_threads` is split out because each returned thread carries a `snippet` field — ~100–200 chars of the latest message, plus HTML highlight tags around any `q=` match.
-Unconstrained, that's enough to leak content past the label gate: `q=lidar` returns the matching thread's snippet even when `agent_threads` would refuse `get_thread` on the same id.
+Unconstrained, that's enough to leak content past the label gate: `q=test` returns the matching thread's snippet even when `agent_threads` would refuse `get_thread` on the same id.